 How It Helps: Binds heavy metals, supports detoxification.

-Research Support: Studies show metal chelation in animals; human data limited..
-Evidence is mostly preclinical; human trials are scarce.
+Research Support: Studies show metal chelation in animals; human data limited.

 Caution: Lacks specific evidence for vaccine metals.